 Last night, I looked like I was channeling Alice Cooper peeling onions while watching a Beaches/Old-Yeller/Dead-Poet’s-Society movie marathon littered with sappy Hallmark commercials.
 Pathetic.
-(Thanks, Melissa, for starting the water works.)
-I’m going to miss it.
-A lot.
+Oh, but I’m going to miss it so much.
 And I will certainly be back next year, but just as someone who lives in the neighborhood coming to support my children’s alma mater.
 Yes, Holly & Leslie, I will still work the beer booth.
 Yes, Jennifer, I will work the drinks booth.
 Yes, Karla, I will work the snack booth.
 Just let me know when I’m needed.

 For now, in the interest of preventing another ugly display of emotion, I’m just going to keep it light here with a few observations and pictures from one of my favorite weekends of the year.

 - fried Oreos

 Beers consumed – 5 (Not bad for three days.
 Thanks, Lauren.)